-The study was published in the American Journal of Clinical Nutrition.
+The study was published in the February issue of Cancer Causes & Control.

 “We found that meeting the AICR recommendations for body weight, diet, and physical activity is associated with lower cancer mortality,” says lead author Theresa Hastert, an epidemiologist at University of Michigan School of Public Health who conducted the study while at the Fred Hutchinson Cancer Research Center and the University of Washington.
 “Although the benefits are greatest for people who meet the most recommendations, even meeting one or two can be protective.”
 Continue reading

 Research already shows that being active can reduce the risk of developing several cancers.
 Now comes a study that suggests for men, taking that brisk daily walk after a cancer diagnosis may lengthen your life.

 The study was published in the Journal of Physical Activity and Health, and it adds to a growing body of research suggesting that exercise can have significant health benefits for cancer survivors.

 “The main take away message is that physical activity improves survival in men with cancer, says I-Min Lee, MD, ScD, an epidemiologist at the Harvard School of Public Health and lead author of the study.